Hours of Operation

 Guided High Country Tours

 Because deeper snows and cooler conditions prevail in our highest northfacing mountains, we do offer special treks into these areas.
 Instruction as well as local lore fill an afternoon of adventure.
 Winter in Canaan Valley

 XC exploration is fun nearby at Canaan Valley and Blackwater Falls State Park as well as Timberline Ski Area and the Monongahela National Forest.
-Many choices of routes nearby, creating one of the finest Nordic network of trails with well over 100 km of XC trails locally.
-Check out the amazing local topography through the maps below.
+The Canaan Valley National Wildlife Refuge provides many learning oportunities.
+One of the finest Nordic network of trails with well over 100 km locally.
+Check out the amazing topography through the maps below.

 Mountain in Canaan Valley * Home to our Nation's 500th Nat'l Wildlife

 45 trails over 50 km

 Annual precipitation: 53", almost an inch per week

 Average Skiable Days on the shady side at 4000' -- 95

 Best Skiing: mid January - early March...it can be 50 or 20 below on any day in winter.
 Sorry, if it was colder none of us could afford to live here...this is not Utah.
 We get rain.